18F/grouplet-playbook/pages/education-and-advocacy.md

 Fulfilling each step is necessary to producing lasting, positive change.
-By moving from one step to the next (conceptually; in reality many efforts must happen in parallel), the Early Majority is transformed from dependent upon the Instigators to independent:
+By moving from one step to the next (conceptually; in reality many efforts must happen in parallel), the Early Majority is transformed from Dependent upon the Instigators to Independent:

 - **Intervene**: Instigators do the work.
 - **Validate**: Instigators validate the efforts of the Early Majority.